-The problem is that there is a chance that activating this plugin will break the formatting of content that is relying on certain side effects of the default filters run for 'the_content'
+The problem was that there was a chance that activating this plugin would break the formatting of content that relied on certain side effects of the default filters run for 'the_content'.

 The oik-css plugin is great for creating custom CSS just where it's needed.
 It's especially useful when you want to apply some styling to a specific field on a specific page.
 I often combine it with oik shortcodes to override default behaviour.

 Note: I also use the oik custom CSS AND/OR Jetpack's Edit CSS option.